jadongao/fourier-analyzer/README.md

 <div align=center> <img src='./overview.jpg' width = 40%/> </div>

-# 1.What kinds of things do you make?
+# 1.What kinds of things is this work?

 I made a LEGO machine that presentation Fourier Transformation in a high visual way.
 This machine replicates a harmonic analyzer designed in the late nineenth century by the physicist Albert Michelson.
 It must be noted that I referred to the video of YouTuber @thoroughfareproduction who created a 5-element analyzer.
 I redesigned the gearbox to increase the number of elements to 7, and made my own improvements in the design of sinusoid generator gear set to make the operation smoother.

-# 2.How would you characterize / categorize what you make?
+# 2.How to characterize / categorize this work?

 LEGO machine, Fourier Transformation, Sinusoid, 3D models, Visual Learning

-# 3.Briefly describe your portfolio of work
+# 3.Briefly description of this work

 A fourier analyzer can carry out two related tasks: it can add together weighted sines or cosines to produce a function graph, and it can perform the inverse operation of decomposing a given function graph into its constituent sinusoids.
 The addition of sinusoids is called Fourier synthesis and the inverse operation is called Fourier Analysis.
 This type of machine is an analog computer that directly processes function graph without the digital computer which is almost considered essential by people today.
 It does not require electricity and can be operated by hand.